SAP-samples/teched2025-IN165/exercises/ex1/README.md

 ![Pic 22](../../images/ex1-25.png)

-26. Seach for your just created queue.
+26. Search for the queue you had created earlier.
 You should see one message queued.

 ![Pic 22](../../images/ex1-22.png)